How To Read A Nutrition Label: A Guide To What Matters Most

 Percent Daily Value (%DV)

-This percentage represents how much of the nutrient you should include in your diet.
+The percentage represents how much of the nutrients you should include in your diet.
 Knowing this percentage will help you to determine if you’re meeting daily nutrients.
+Each daily nutrient requirements vary depending on the nutrient and the individual.
+In contrast, Daily Value is different but work together.
+Daily Value are the recommended amounts of nutrients to consume or not to exceed each day.

 Share: